DevdudeX/LMD-Alternative-Camera-Mod/README.md

 - English Language: `lang.en.ini`
 - German Language: `lang.de.ini`

-### Config File
+### Configuration File
 `D:\SteamLibrary\steamapps\common\Lonely Mountains - Downhill\UserData\AlternativeCameraWithPhotoMode.ini`

 ## Configuration
-A configuration file is generated in `[LMD folder]/UserData/AlternativeCameraWithPhotoMode.ini`.
-This file can be edited with any text editor and contains all the mods settings with description.
+The configuration file  `AlternativeCameraWithPhotoMode.ini` can be edited with any text editor and contains all the mods settings with description.

 ### Bike Mode Keys
 The keys are presets and can be customized.
-Controller inputs are fixed
+Controller inputs are fixed.

 | Action                                  | Keyboard/Mouse            | Controller                  |
 | ---                                     | ---                       | ---                         |